mia-platform/custom-plugin-java-springboot/README.md

 ```

 ### Defining an endpoint
 To define an endpoint, you have to add a method to your controller.
-The method receives a `CPRequest` as input.
+The method receives a `CPRequest` as input and can return any class object.
 For example:

 ``` java
    @GetMapping("/hello")